-Whatever their age, if someone is showing signs of dementia, it is important that they visit the GP as soon as possible.
+If someone is showing signs of dementia, it is important to visit a GP as soon as possible.
 There are many other conditions that have similar symptoms, such as infections, thyroid problems, stress, depression, perimenopause/menopause and dietary deficiencies.
 These may be treatable, so the GP may request investigations such as blood tests and X-rays to check for any underlying conditions.

-Once the GP has ruled out other causes, they may refer the person for further investigation and assessment.
-This may be with a specialist memory service, or a cognitive disorders or neurology clinic.
-It is a good idea for a family member or friend to go to the assessment with them if possible.
+Once the GP has ruled out other causes, they may refer the person for further investigation and assessment - this may be with a specialist memory service, or a cognitive disorders or neurology clinic.

-At this stage, the health professional should take a detailed medical and family history, including asking about the issues that are causing concern, and conduct a cognitive assessment.
+At this stage, the health professional should take a detailed medical and family history from the person and their family member, including asking them about the issues that are causing concern, and conduct a cognitive assessment.
 This will assess:

+- concentration

-- concentration - short-term memory
+- short-term memory

-- difficulties with language, word-finding and comprehension - mood and behaviour changes
+- difficulties with language, wordfinding and comprehension

+- mood and behaviour changes